fklingler/alfred-pastie/README.md

 Don't hesitate to contribute!
 Issues and pull requests are here for that.

-The workflow uses [zhaocai's alfred2-ruby-template](https://github.com/zhaocai/alfred2-ruby-template) (and therefore [zhaocai's alfred-workflow gem](https://github.com/zhaocai/alfred-workflow)), which is awesome :).
+The workflow uses a part of [zhaocai's alfred2-ruby-template](https://github.com/zhaocai/alfred2-ruby-template) (and therefore [zhaocai's alfred-workflow gem](https://github.com/zhaocai/alfred-workflow)), which is awesome :).
 Look at its Readme before contributing.